STEAM YouTube Channels for Elementary Kids

 6. The Incomplete Map of the Cosmic Genome

 Puppets explore the world of science and wonder including genetics and astronomy.
-Love the production quality and the delightfully funny British puppets — LOVE the puppets!
+Love the production quality and the delightfully funny British puppets — LOVE the puppets explaining content to kids!

 7. Wonder Quest